 Marcos Valencia | Crisis/Transitional Case Manager

 Marcos came to be at De Colores in February 2019.
-He was working at the DVSTOP Hotline; he was made aware of an open position and was advised what the position entailed.
-The program he now manages is through the City of Phoenix and it is a form of DVSTOP, but for homeless families.
+He worked at the DVSTOP Hotline; he was aware of an open position and was advised what the position entailed.
+The program he now manages is through the City of Phoenix, and it is a form of DVSTOP, but for homeless families.
 Besides assisting in housing homeless families, he also informs the city of the outcomes of the program.
 While at De Colores, he has also been assigned De Colores DV Transitional Program due to his experience with former transitional programs.
-He has been in Arizona for twelve years; he transferred from California where he is originally from.
+He has been in Arizona for twelve years; he transferred from California, where he is originally from.
 Marcos began working in the nonprofit sector at the front desk of a family shelter in 2002.
-Prior to that, he was in the military for three years.
+Since then has worked with Adult Females, Adult Males, Two-Parent Families, Single Parent Families, Victims of Domestic Violence, Adults with Special Needs, and Children in a Group Home setting.
+Before that, he was in the military for three years.
+Marcos enjoys helping others.

 Erika Ortiz Salazar | Case Manager

 Erika is a blingual Case Manager, with five year’ experience working on shelter services of De Colores Program.
 As a shelter case manager Erika helps survivors to identify their own needs and address them based on a service plan.

 Sergio Robledo Garcia | Case Manager